Mixed messages on third Greek bailout talks

 Countries that had to implement their own reforms in return for outside help, such as Ireland, Portugal and Spain, have joined Germany in arguing Greece should not get preferential treatment.

-(Additional reporting by Jan Strupczewski in Brussels.
-Writing by Mike Peacock.
-Editing by Mark Heinrich)
+(Additional reporting by Jan Strupczewski in Brussels and Karolina Tagaris and Angeliki Koutantou in Athens; Writing by Mike Peacock; Editing by Mark Heinrich and Cynthia Osterman)